...

 Xcode is only for macOS.
 If you want to use it on a Windows PC, you can try Rentamac.io to access a real Mac remotely.

 Absolutely.
-Services like RentAMac.io let you build and test iOS apps on Windows without buying any Apple devices.
+A rented cloud Mac lets you build and test iOS apps on Windows without buying any Apple devices.

-Using macOS on non-Apple hardware, like virtual machines, usually goes against Apple’s license agreement and isn’t the best idea for development.
+Using macOS on non-Apple hardware, like virtual machines or a Hackintosh, usually goes against Apple’s license agreement and isn’t the best idea for development.
+A real Mac, or a rented cloud Mac, stays fully compliant.
+That makes it the safe path for any App Store work.